TencentAILabHealthcare/scPROTEIN/README.md

 ## Expected output

-After running the "visualization.py", a TSNE plot showing the cluster result will be saved in folder './scPROTEIN/', and a corresponding evaluation metric table will be displayed.
+After running visualization.py, a TSNE plot showing the cluster result will be saved in folder './scPROTEIN/', and a corresponding evaluation metric table will be displayed.

 ## Use trained scPROTEIN model for evaluation